Published: 14 May 2018

 You are incorrectly registered in the Personal Records Database (BRP).

-You do not need a temporary residence permit because of the extension at the moment.
-If a possible no-deal Brexit is pending, the IND will send new, temporary residence permits to registered UK-nationals and their family members.
+You do not need a temporary residence permit during a Brexit extension period.
+If there is a no-deal Brexit, the IND will send new temporary residence permits to registered UK nationals and their family members.

 Have you registered to receive digital post from the IND in your Message Box on MijnOverheid?
 Then you should also have received your temporary residence permit digitally if you set this up in time.
 You can then download and print it, for example if you lose the original.

-In March 2019, the IND sent UK nationals and their family members the following:
+In March 2019, the IND sent UK nationals and their family members these letters:

 Read the Q & As for more information on your residence in the event of a no-deal Brexit.

-Please note that at present it is not yet possible to schedule an appointment for this sticker.
+Please note that at present it is not yet possible to schedule an appointment for a residence endorsement sticker.